Montana/snyk-palantir-cassandra/README.md

   - snyk code
 ```

 It's important to note you'll need your Snyk `env vars`.
+I started this out `language: python`, then switched it to `node` to fetch `Snyk`, it's a quirky workaround, but works.